pytorch/tutorials/prototype_source/pt2e_quant_ptq.rst

    `tutorial <https://pytorch.org/tutorials/prototype/pt2e_quantizer.html>`_
    that describes how to write a new ``Quantizer``.

-Prepare the Model for Post Training Static Quantization
+Prepare the Model for Post Training Quantization
 ----------------------------------------------------------

 ``prepare_pt2e`` folds ``BatchNorm`` operators into preceding ``Conv2d``